 Using a small spoon, “paint” the melted chocolate all over the insides of tin foil muffin liners (the tinfoil cups are easier to peel off than the paper cups).
 The layer of chocolate should be thick enough so that you cannot see through it, but thin enough that the paper cups remain upright and intact.
 You will not use all of the melted chocolate in this step.

-Allow chocolate cups to cool and harden completely by placing them on a tray in the fridge for at least 30 minutes.
+Allow chocolate cups to cool and harden completely by placing on a tray in the fridge for at least 30 minutes.
 You can also complete this step the night before.

 In a small bowl, stir together the Peanut Butter & Co.
 White Chocolatey Wonderful and vanilla extract until smooth.